zcking/ArduinoStash/src/CAN/logs/SHA1/README.md

 **Note:** these values are driven by the Arduino Genuino/Uno  board, and may vary with different CPUs.

-### Time Measurement to Write HMAC Data
+### Time Measurement to Update SHA-1 Hash
-The average time it took to update the HMAC hash (not actually created the HMAC), was 3973.04 microseconds, or 3.97304 milliseconds. *Note:* this value is part of the time measurement to create the full authentication messages (below).
+The average time it took to update the SHA-1 hash (not actually created the HMAC), was 3973.04 microseconds, or 3.97304 milliseconds. *Note:* this value is part of the time measurement to create the full authentication messages (below).